If you’re not A/B testing your content you’re literally letting your money go out of the window. The...

 By showing customers high-quality pictures, you come off as having nothing to hide.
 Plus, you can highlight the best features of certain merchandise:

 Multiple-angle, high-quality product images help customers make a purchase decision.
-Also, uploading “in scale” product photos gives customers a real-life point of reference as to the product’s size, further increasing your chances to sell.
+Also, uploading “in-scale” product photos give customers a real-life point of reference about the product’s size, further increasing your chances of selling.

 3. Invest in Trust Badges

 Following a constant stream of data breach news, customers have become keenly aware of the importance of data security.
 Among the top reasons for cart abandonment, the lack of trust as to how customer credit card information is handled placed fifth: